jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 same: can language generation use continuous refinement while preserving the dependencies that make text coherent?

-That is the interesting possibility: not replacing autoregressive LLMs because they are "old," but asking whether some parts of language generation could use a different inference axis.

 ## Related reading

 - [Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502)